 First, check that your URL is correct and try again.

-If the issue persists, you will need to ask your developer or server admin to look at their logs to diagnose this issue.
+If the issue persists, you will need to ask your developer or server admin to review their logs to diagnose it.

 5xx errors can also occur if you have been crawling the site regularly and the server has started rejecting the requests.
-Whitelisting or crawling slower may resolve this issue, although you would still have to wait until the server is no longer returning a 5XX.
+Allowlisting or crawling more slowly may resolve this issue, though you would still need to wait until the server no longer returns a 5XX.